nrwl/nx/docs/shared/tutorials/gradle.md

 ./nx affected -t assemble
 ```

-The assemble task was run for the `app` project, but not for `list` or `utilities` because a change to the `app` project could not have changed the behavior of those projects.
+The assemble task was run for the `application` project, but not for `library` because a change to the `application` project could not have changed the behavior of those projects.
 This feature is most useful in CI where you want to make sure to fully check every project that may have been affected by a change, but you want to avoid wasting time on tasks that do not need to be run.
 As more projects are added to the repository, this functionality becomes essential to maintain a fast CI pipeline.

 ## Summary